FredHutch/FHBig/_posts/2018-11-01-Nov-Meeting-Agenda.md

 author: Jenny Smith
 ---

-The next meeting for FHBig will be held Thursday, **November 1st at 1:00pm in Arnold M5-C813/C815**.
-We will host Mi-Youn Brusniak, who will be speaking about Optide-Hunter, which is an informatics solution for optimized peptide drug development through the integration of heterogeneous data and adaptation of various LC-MS (liquid chromatography-mass spectrometry) technologies.
-Optide-hunter has a range of applications, one of which is to find therapeutic targets for treatment-resistant malignancies: brain cancer, melanoma, breast cancer, and tumors of the neck and throat.
+The next meeting will be held Thursday, **November 1st at 1:00pm in Arnold M5-C813/C815**.
+We will host Mi-Youn Brusniak, who will be speaking about Optide-Hunter, which is an informatics solution for small protein based therapeutics development.

 **Agenda:**
-1. Optide-Hunter: Informatics Analysis of heterogenous Data, by Mi-Youn Brusniak.
+1. Optide-Hunter: Informatics Analysis of Heterogenous Protein Data, by Mi-Youn Brusniak.

-Traditional pharmaceutical and biotech therapeutic agents have shown some limitations in certain biological targets.
-Small molecules cannot hit protein-protein interactions and ion channels with sufficient specificity to gain a reasonable therapeutic index.
-Large molecules like antibodies have been successful with high specificity and predictable outcomes in clinical trials.
-However, they have inherent shortcomings such as intracellular targets or for targets behind the blood-brain barrier.
-We have developed a new platform called Optide [optimized peptide] for drug discovery that has the potential to yield drugs for diseases that are currently considered incurable.
-Optide-Hunter is built by customizing LabKey software to track Optide library inventories, hierarchical compound relationships and their associated analytical and biological data.
-It also generates hierarchical and peer views with critical assay data for easy data mining and drug development strategy ideas.
+**Description:**
+Optide-Hunter is a LIMS (laboratory information management system) and standalone software set to process, store, retrieve and analyze heterogeneous datasets in order to support efficient and trackable operations.
+Data sets range from protein engineering, chemistry synthesis, analytical data and in vitro/vivo dataset to support various and evolving bench pipelines and protocols.
+She will discuss challenges of supporting multi-therapeutic targets and the digital ecosystem.

 For Pop-Ups and Book Clubs that are happening currently, visit the [calendar](https://fredhutch.github.io/FHBig/calendar/) or `#co-working-polls` channel on [slack](https://fhbig.slack.com/).